 Steps for Giving Your Dog Insulin

-Carefully roll the bottle of insulin in your hands to make sure the hormone is well mixed.
-Do not shake it.
+- Carefully roll the bottle of insulin in your hands to make sure the hormone is well mixed.
+Do not shake the medicine -- unless it is Vetsulin.
+Vetsulin must be shaken to fully mix it.

-If your dog gets away or you can't tell whether he received the full dose, do not try to give more insulin.
+- If your dog gets away or you can't tell whether they received the full dose, do not try to give more insulin.
 Wait until the appropriate time to give the next injection of the prescribed dose.